binipringle/legalresearch/_texts/0-section0.md

 - Majority, Concurring, Plurality, and Dissenting Opinions
 - Updating Legal Sources
 - The Federal Court System
-- The New York State Legal System and Sources of Law
+- New York State Legal System and Sources of Law
-- N.Y.
-Court System
+- New York State Court System
 - New York State Jurisdictional Subdivisions
 - Authority in New York State Courts
 - Mountain View